High School Counselors

 You play a key role in guiding students through the university admissions process.
 We look forward to working with you to help your students decide if the University of Oregon is right for them.
 If we may be of help, please contact us.
-We also encourage you to subscribe to Ducktales, a quarterly newsletter specifically designed to alert high school counselors to changes in UO admission policies, and to highlight unique and interesting aspects of an education at the University of Oregon.

 Resources to Help Answer Student Questions